|

 11. If Possible, Be Flexible On Your Departure Date

-We always have a few day buffer to choose the best possible weather conditions to leave.
-Sometimes it makes no difference at all.
-Other times we’ve avoided giant snow storms along our route by leaving a day earlier or later.
+If I’m traveling in the winter, I always have a few day buffer to choose the best possible weather conditions to leave.
+Sometimes it makes no difference at all, but other times I’ve avoided extreme snow storms along my route by leaving a day earlier or later.

-Also, always be prepared for extreme weather along your route.
-If you travelling in the winter make sure to have a shovel and wiper in the trunk.
+Pro Tip: Always be prepared for extreme weather along your route.
+If you travelling in the winter make sure to have a shovel and a snow brush in the trunk.

 road-trip-tips-for-safety-on-the-road